 Then, think through specific scenarios and types of guests your team might encounter.
 How should your front-of-house accommodate guests with disabilities?
 What’s the best way for employees to handle aggressive guests?
 Clearly answer questions like these to prepare your team for whatever comes their way.

 Guest Service Guidelines

-In the guest service introduction, you explained some of the behaviors your team should follow when interacting with guests.
-Here’s where you’ll specify guidelines around these behaviors.
+In the guest service introduction, you explained some of the behaviours your team should follow when interacting with guests.
+Here’s where you’ll specify guidelines around these behaviours.

 Outline requirements around greeting guests.
-Are servers required to greet guests within one minute of them being seated at table?
+Are waitstaff required to greet guests within one minute of them being seated at the table?
 Does your restaurant use a script or specific talking points for greeting guests?